-If a person accidentally takes your pet's tablets, the person should be taken to the local hospital immediately.
-Take this leaflet and any remaining tablets plus their container (even if it is empty) with you.
+If a person accidentally takes your pet's medicine, the person should be taken to the local hospital immediately.
+Take this leaflet and any remaining tablets/capsules plus their container (even if it is empty) with vou.

 Whom do I contact if I want to know more?